lerina/lerina.github.io/html/code/rust-wasm/index.md

 ##### 5. import with file extension included and Wrap the code in async/await index.js

-You may still come across unhelpful old information.for our purpose, information such as
+You may still come across unhelpful old information for our purpose.
+Information such as

 ```
 // Note that a dynamic `import` statement here is required due to